Mr. Inman Jerry Burford of Griffin, age 79, passed away on Thursday, September 5, 2019.

 Jerry’s influence spread beyond his family.
 For many years, he coached two ball teams each season and many Griffinites today remember him as Coach Jerry.
 He was a lifelong hunter and marksman and was looking forward to the upcoming deer season.
 Jerry had been a member of the Griffin Gun Club for over 40 years serving on the board as Safety Officer.
 He also enjoyed mentoring many 4-H students on various shooting teams.

 Jerry never met a stranger and was willing to help anyone do anything.
 He was never without a pocket full of peppermints that he was always happy to share.
 He was a devoted husband, father, grandfather and friend.
 We will all miss his whistling, his storytelling and especially his singing of “Happy Birthday” to each of us every year.
 He was a great and good man.

 A Celebration of Life will be held for Jerry Burford on Sunday evening, September 8, at the Griffin Gun Club; 550 Amelia Rd, Griffin.
 Visitation will be held at 5:30 p.m. with a memorial to follow at 6:30 p.m.
 Afterwards, family and friends will pay homage to Jerry with a special shotgun tribute.

-To send flowers to Inman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Inman Jerry Burford, please visit our floral store.